In this article, we’ll look at some of the most famous temples in Nepal and explore their histories, architecture, and cultural significance.

-Lord Budhha asked him to hide beneath the ground where Lord Shiva cannot find him and emerge slowly as time passes.
+Lord Budhha asked him to hide beneath the ground where Lord Shiva could not find him and emerge slowly as time passed.
 It is said that once the Kali fully emerges from the ground, his repentance completes, and the Kaliyug will end.

 2. Swayambhunath Stupa

 One of the sacred places among Buddhist pilgrims is the Swayambhunath temple, located in Kathmandu.
 Pilgrims of any religious background visit Swayambhunath.

 It is one of the oldest religious places in Nepal and is cited as a UNESCO World Heritage Site.

 According to mythology, it is said that Kathmandu Valley was a large lake.
 Manjushree saw a huge lotus pondering upon the lake.
 Manjushree then cut off the Chovar hill and drained the water out.

 And that was how Kathmandu Valley originated.
 Similarly, the place where the lotus was blooming is said to be Swayambhu.

 Just like the Boudha stupa, a giant stupa lies at the top of Swayambhunath which is 36 meters tall.

 Similarly, there is a monastery, a temple of goddess Harati, numerous manes, and a giant gold antique structure that lies in front of the 365 staircases.

 The temple of goddess Harati is considered sacred.
 It is said that she protects the children from evil.
 That’s why people bring their children to the temple and they pray to the goddess to protect their children from evil eyes.